blay/blay.se/edgeryders.markdown

 > distinguished by certain tastes, lifestyle choices and patterns of
 > consumption.
 >
+> [
+>
-> (Herrera, 2006)
+> @Herrera2006]

 Youth assert themselves as a category when radical societal shifts map themselves on generations.
-Youth is not a fixed age category, but a social phenomena whose age stretch varies over time.
+Youth is not a fixed age category, but a social phenomena whose age span varies over time.
 Today, rapid shifts in technology, new communications, media and new organizational tools as well as a particular position in relation to the current economical crisis makes it possible to speak of youth today.
 Although it must be said that this category is not mapped on a specific age group more than